 Not Taking Advantage of Company Wellness Benefits

-If you work for a corporation or larger company, your employer might offer health and wellness perks in addition to health insurance benefits.
+If you work for a corporation or a larger company, your employer might offer health and wellness perks in addition to health insurance benefits.
 Many promote these benefits as a way to encourage work-life balance.
 Don’t waste your money on a gym membership, chiropractic adjustments or even counseling services before you see if your employer offers to foot some or all of the bill.

 Buying Products at the Salon or Spa

-You walk out of the salon or spa with a bag full of fancy products your stylist or massage therapist recommended so you can re-create the experience at home — but you probably burned a small hole in your wallet by doing so.
+You walk out of the salon or spa with a bag full of fancy products your stylist or massage therapist recommended so you can recreate the experience at home — but you probably burned a small hole in your wallet by doing so.

 Instead of giving in to the expensive massage oil or shampoo, have a little patience and save your money.
 When you get home, check out online megastores such as Amazon to find authentic brand-name products at a discount.
-Or, pamper yourself with these DIY spa treatments.
+Or, pamper yourself with DIY spa treatments.

 Ignoring Rebate Offers